How to Allow Users to Submit Posts to Your WordPress Site

 Want to get user-submitted posts on Your WordPress site?
-It’s a great opportunity to efficiently generate more traffics.
-Allow users to submit posts easily from your frontend.
+It’s a great opportunity to efficiently generate more traffic.
+Allow users to submit posts easily from your front end.
 User-submitted posts are generally recognized as guest blogging.

 Don’t focus on having a great blog.
 Focus on producing a blog that’s great for your readers. –Brian Clark